nehaprem04/Credit_Card_Financial_Dashboard/README.md

 **Project Objective :**

-To create a weekly credit card dashboard thatcan provide real-time insights into key metrics and trends, allowing stakeholders to monitor and analyze credit card operations effectively.
+To create a weekly credit card dashboard that can provide real-time insights into key metrics and trends, allowing stakeholders to monitor and analyze credit card operations effectively.

 **STEPS :**